-- Travel outside home: Residents urged but not required to stay home whenever possible. - Gatherings: Limited to nine people. - Businesses: Theaters, bars, museums, gyms, nightclubs and other public places are closed. - Quarantines: People traveling to Wyoming for nonwork purposes must self-quarantine for 14 days. - Bars/restaurants: Dine-out only. - Beaches/parks: No statewide directive.
+- Travel outside home: Residents urged but not required to stay home whenever possible. - Gatherings: Limited to nine people. - Businesses: Theaters, bars, museums, gyms, nightclubs and other public places are closed. - Quarantines: People traveling to Wyoming for nonwork purposes must selfquarantine for 14 days. - Bars/restaurants: Dine-out only. - Beaches/parks: No statewide directive. - 89.
+Such Civil Authority Orders had substantially the same effect on Plaintiff and Class members, preventing the safe and lawful operation of their businesses.